Vaulth/docs/get-started/get-vaulth-stamp-voucher.md

 ---
-description: In this page you will know how to get your vaulth seal voucher to be able to create your seal
+description: In this page you will know how to get your vaulth stamp voucher to be able to create your stamp
 ---

-# Get my seal voucher
+# Get my stamp voucher
-### Why do you need a seal voucher delivered by vaulth to create your personal seal ?
+### Why do you need a stamp voucher delivered by vaulth to create your personal stamp ?
 Vaulth is still on a beta version and we would like to handle first clients as well as possible.</br>
-To do that, we decided to create a voucher, that will allow you to create a seal to sign your certificates.
+To do that, we decided to create a voucher, that will allow you to create a stamp to sign your certificates.

 ### How can i request a voucher for my account ?
 For now, the only way to ask for a voucher is to send us a message on our social network or mail.</br>